slerman12/UnifiedML/README.md

 [comment]: <> (Automatically parallelizes batches across all visible GPUs.
 Advanced experimental features described below.)

+[comment]: <> (Automatically parallelizes the Encoder's "Eyes" across all visible GPUs.
+The Encoder is usually the most compute-intensive architectural portion.
+Advanced experimental distributed features are described below.)

 You can share an agent across multiple parallel instances with the ```load_per_steps=``` flag.

 For example, a data-collector agent and an update agent,